cardano-foundation/CIPs/CIP-0021/README.md

 #### Outputs

-A new, "post Alonzo", output format has been introduced in the Babbage era which uses a map instead of an array to store the output data.
+A new, "post Alonzo", output format has been introduced in the Babbage ledger era which uses a map instead of an array to store the output data.
 For now, both the "legacy" (array) and "post Alonzo" (map) output formats are supported by HW wallets but we encourage everyone to migrate to the "post Alonzo" format as support for the "legacy" output format might be removed in the future.
 Both formats can be mixed within a single transaction, both in outputs and in the collateral return output.

 ##### Legacy outputs